diyarfaraj/ecommerce-client/README.md

 # ecommerce-client

 Ecommerce-client is a front-end React app built to provide a platform for online shopping.
 This app is built using React, TypeScript, and Redux, making it scalable and easy to maintain.
+The api and database for this project can be found [here](https://github.com/diyarfaraj/ecommerce-api)

 ## Getting Started